-In Years 9 and 10, students are able to study up to two languages, including our HSC accelerated courses: French Beginners and German Beginners, as well as Stage 5 Japanese.
+In Years 9 and 10, students are able to study up to two Stage 5 languages, French and/or Japanese, as an elective subject.

-In Year 11 students may choose up to three languages, two Continuers subjects from French, German, and Japanese, provided they studied the language in Years 9 and 10.
-In addition to these, students may elect to study Spanish Beginners.
+In Year 11 students can choose to continue their studies of French and Japanese, and they may also elect to study Spanish Beginners.

-In Year 12 students are able to pick up Extension language subjects if they are studying the corresponding Continuers language course.
+In Year 12 students can study Extension language subjects if they are studying the corresponding Continuers language course.
 Extension courses involve the study of an authentic text in the target language and the study of prescribed issues in society through the chosen language and culture.

-Through learning new languages our students become more worldly and develop important cognitive skills in the process.
+Through learning new languages our students become more worldly and develop important cognitive and intercultural skills in the process.
 We look forward to introducing the world to you.